jovibor/libpe/README.md

 This software is available under the **MIT License**.

 ## [](#)Help Point
-If you would like to help the author of this project in further project's development you can do it in form of donation:
+If you would like to help the author in further project's development you can do it in form of donation:
-<br><br>

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=M6CX4QH8FJJDL&currency_code=USD&source=url)